-How Market Positioning Will Help You Connect With the Right Customers
+How Market Positioning Helps You Connect With the Right Customers

-Market positioning is a strategic process that businesses use to accentuate their brand and differentiate it from the competition in the minds of their customers in the chosen target market.
-In this article we will examine how to use market positioning to help you connect with the right customers and increase your sales.
+Market positioning is a strategic process that you can use to accentuate and differentiate your brand from the competition in the minds of customers in your target market.
+Take a look at how to use market positioning to help you connect with the right customers and increase your sales.

-The goal of market positioning is to have your customers perceive your brand as distinct and superior.
+The goal of market positioning is to get your customers to perceive your brand as distinct and superior.

-For example, when shopping for laundry detergent many people think of Tide as "simply the best at cleaning clothes".
-Given that many people tend to stick with particular brands for years or even decades, establishing this impression of your brand is one of the keys to business success.
+For example, when they're shopping for laundry detergent, many people automatically think of Tide or some other brand as the best at cleaning clothes.
+Given that people tend to stick with a particular brand for years or even decades, establishing this impression of your brand is one of your keys to business success.

-A market positioning strategy should be an essential part of the marketing section of your business plan when starting a business.
-For existing businesses market positioning may need to be refined and optimized on an ongoing basis to respond to changes in the marketplace.
-On average, the lifespan of a market positioning statement is approximately five years.
+A market positioning strategy should be an essential part of the marketing section of your business plan when you're starting a business.
+For existing businesses, market positioning may need to be refined and optimized periodically to respond to changes in the marketplace.
+In general, the life span of a market positioning statement is approximately five years.

-What Are the Steps to Achieve Successful Market Positioning?
+What Are the Steps to Achieving Successful Market Positioning?

-- What are the key attributes of your brand that sets it apart from your competitors? (e.g. price, quality, customer service, etc.)
+- What are the key attributes of your brand, such as price, quality, and customer service, that set it apart from your competitors?

 - How will you serve the needs of your target market on a consistent basis?